AFitzpatrik/Projects_Showcase/README.md

 You can find my miniproject, which I made while learning python, MySQL, CSS, HTML and JavaScrip here!<br><br>

-- 💡 I'm currently learning web development at Software Development Academy.
+- 💡 I'm currently Python and other tools and languages for web development at Software Development Academy.